offirmakes/Offir_BlueStampPortfolio/index.md

-# Pen Plotter Project
+# Pen Plotter
-Imagine a robot that can draw any image you want, with maximum precision, and moderate speed.
+Imagine a robot that can draw any image, with maximum precision, and moderate speed.
 The pen plotter machine accomplishes just this!
 Based upon a two axis system, the pen uses an arduino board to power its motors.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|